brucebcampbell/iaf/README.md

 # Improve Variational Inference with Inverse Autoregressive Flow

+Forked to get the TF workflow running on AWS DLAMIs

 Code for reproducing key results in the paper [Improving Variational Inference with Inverse Autoregressive Flow](http://arxiv.org/abs/1606.04934) by Diederik P. Kingma, Tim Salimans and Max Welling.